leukeng/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-SOLUTION TO ES6 data manipulation
+# Solutions to tasks on ES6 data manipulation